-Ron explained all of this to Simon, gave valuable insights into "RAD 101".
+Ron explained all of this to Simon, and gave valuable insights into "RAD 101".

-Most importantly, Ron explained that he could assist with arranging Duncan's RAD - Simon engaged Ron to help.
+Most importantly, Ron explained that he could help with arranging Duncan's RAD - Simon engaged Ron to help.

 While the aged care home would have preferred the higher RAD amount, they were still agreeable to this negotiated amount.

-Simon was understandably pleased with the result (so was the canny Duncan), and Simon has since referred one of his own business colleagues to Ron to assist them as well.
+Simon was understandably pleased with the result (so was the canny Duncan), and Simon has since referred one of his business colleagues to Ron to help them as well.

-Karen contacted Senior Moves for assistance with Residential Care placement for her father and step-mother (Henry and Margaret) that lived in their own house in a retirement village in South East Queensland.
-Her step-mother was being cared for by her father.
+Karen contacted Senior Moves for support with Residential Care placement for her father and step-mother (Henry and Margaret) that lived in their own house in a retirement village in South East Queensland.
+Her stepmother was being cared for by her father.

 Liz met Karen at her house a few days later in the early evening and they were joined by Karen's sister.
-Over the next hour and a half, Liz explained what is available in Residential Care (accommodation types, care and services), what the fees and charges are for Residential Care, and what steps need to take to find and secure a placement in an Residential Care home.
+Over the next hour and a half, Liz explained what is available in Residential Care (accommodation types, care and services), what the fees are for Residential Care, and what steps need to take to find and secure placement in a Residential Care home.

 Liz provided Karen with an information package so that she felt free to absorb information during the meeting rather than spending time writing notes.
 Karen and her sister had some questions, which Liz was able to answer for them.